keylase/nvidia-patch/README.md

 ## Step-by-Step guide

 Examples are provided for driver version 430.40.
-All commands are runned as root.
+All commands executed as root.

 ### Download driver